Aliases for SEMA3E Gene

 GeneCards Summary for SEMA3E Gene

 SEMA3E (Sema Domain, Immunoglobulin Domain (Ig), Short Basic Domain, Secreted, (Semaphorin) 3E) is a Protein Coding gene.
-Diseases associated with SEMA3E include charge syndrome and ischemic retinopathy.
-Among its related pathways are L1CAM interactions and L1CAM interactions.
-GO annotations related to this gene include receptor activity.
+Diseases associated with SEMA3E include charge syndrome and severe nonproliferative diabetic retinopathy.
+Among its related pathways are Developmental Biology and Semaphorin interactions.
+GO annotations related to this gene include receptor activity and semaphorin receptor binding.
 An important paralog of this gene is SEMA4G.

 UniProtKB/Swiss-Prot for SEMA3E Gene